In 2012, Kensa Heat Pumps launched the world’s smallest ground source heat pump – the Shoebox.

 The Shoebox has saved thousands of people from fuel poverty by enabling social landlords to retrofit ground source heating into their housing stock – often slashing residents’ fuel bills by up to 50%.

 As the leading supplier of GSHPs in the UK, Kensa’s Shoebox has become Kensa’s best-selling product and is used in domestic properties and commercial buildings.
-It’s been used in some of the UK’s largest ground source heat pump installations, including 300 flats for Enfield Council, 364 for Gentoo and 273 for Thurrock.
+It’s been used in some of the UK’s largest ground source heat pump installations, including 300 flats for Enfield Council, and 273 for Thurrock.

 - Pairing Shoebox and Shared Ground Loop Arrays